-Fortunately, there are ways that financial institutions can solve their attribution problems and measure marketing results accurately!
+Fortunately, there are many ways that financial institutions can solve their attribution problems and measure marketing results accurately!
 Keep reading for our top ways to nail your marketing attribution and get the best ROI possible.

-Credit unions market themselves in a variety of channels:
+Typically, credit unions market themselves through a variety of channels, such as:

 - Direct mail